Francisco-Moreno-Acn/DevOps-Labs/Lab_3.md

 ])
 param environmentType string

-@description('Indicates whether to deploy the storage account for toy manuals.') param deployToyManualsStorageAccount bool
+@description('Indicates whether to deploy the storage account.') param deployLiveDemoStorageAccount bool

 @description('A unique suffix to add to resource names that need to be globally unique.')
 @maxLength(13)
 param resourceNameSuffix string = uniqueString(resourceGroup().id)

-var appServiceAppName = 'toy-website-${resourceNameSuffix}'
+var appServiceAppName = 'live-demo-website-${resourceNameSuffix}'
-var appServicePlanName = 'toy-website-plan' var toyManualsStorageAccountName = 'toyweb${resourceNameSuffix}'
+var appServicePlanName = 'live-demo-website-plan' var liveDemoStorageAccountName = 'live-demo${resourceNameSuffix}'

 // Define the SKUs for each component based on the environment type. var environmentConfigurationMap = {